 St. Raphael Church was built in 1895 and Jesuit Father J.B.
 Moskopp was appointed as the first resident pastor in 1906.
 At that time, the parish included all of Valley County and the Fort Peck Indian Reservation.
 The original church survived a fire in 1913, but was completely destroyed by another fire in 1937.
 Less than six months later, the present concrete church was built.

-St. Raphael Parish currently consists of the church in Glasgow as well as three missions: Holy Family in Glentana, Queen of Angels in Nashua, St. Albert in Hinsdale, and a Chapel of Occasional Worship, Our Lady of the Lake, in Fort Peck.
+St. Raphael Parish currently consists of the church in Glasgow as well as three missions: Holy Family in Glentana, Queen of Angels in Nashua, and St. Albert in Hinsdale.

-Our 'Saint of the Month' for December is --- St. John of Kanty, Priest - read about him in the 'Saints' Quick Link at the top of this page.
+Our 'Saint of the Month' for March is --- St. Cyril of Jerusalem, Bishop and Doctor of the Church - read about him in the 'Saints' Quick Link at the top of this page.